vguleaev/vguleaev.dev/src/content/blog/my-js-techstack-2024.md

 Both options are fine in my opinion, but I prefer traditional **API server** 💪.
 Simply because it doesn't limit me.
 If I want persistent connection, I can do it.
 If I want to run a long running job, I can do it.
-Also, there is no surprises because locally I am using same runtime as when it's deployed.
+Also, there are no surprises because locally I am using same runtime as when it's deployed.

 **Serverless functions** can be picked as a cheap backend, most of the providers (e.g. Netlify, Vercel) will let you run thousands of them almost for free!
 Which is very cool for a side project!